 Don’t even try to think about it.
 This should be your last remedy in terms of blocking sun heat from windows.
-When the windows are closed all the time, there is no air circulation, which leads to negative consequences.
+When the windows are closed all the time in summer sunlight, there is no air circulation, which leads to negative consequences.

 How To Reduce Heat Loss Through Windows?

-In fact, you don’t have to waste enormous sums of money on complicated warmth-saving methods.
+In fact, you don’t have to waste enormous sums of money on complicated warmth heat energy-saving methods.
 Instead of this, try applying these quick and easy ways to keep warmth in your apartment:

 - Put everything away from the radiator.
-Soft furniture, for example, steals the heat so that you don’t even notice.
+Soft furniture, for example, bubble wrap steals the reduce heat energy gain energy so that you don’t even notice.

-- Hang thick curtains that have a thermal lining on the windows and maybe also front door.
+- Hang drapes thick curtains with a thermal lining on the windows and the front door.

-- Use self-adhesive foam tape to seal any possible gaps on edges of the windows.
+- Use self-adhesive foam tape to seal any possible gaps on the edges of the windows.

 - Strengthen the back of the radiator with reflective aluminum foil.

 - Attach a chimney balloon to the chimney.
-Special material of the balloon prevents all the heat from getting out.
+The special material of the balloon prevents all the heat-blocking window shades from getting out.

 What If Adding A Couple Of Plants To The Interior?

-So, after you decided on how to block sun heat from windows, and everything is done, the time comes to put the final touches.
-You have reinforced your castle with foil or blinds, awning or bubble wrap, but this is only a technical part of the matter.
-Feel free to add some home plants to let some fresh breeze in figuratively as well.
-Tropical style will be the perfect setting for this interior solution.
-Stylish mini-botanical garden will have a cooling effect as everything green always does.
+So, after you have decided on how to protect the windows from solar heat gain, and everything is ready, it’s time to make the last strokes.
+You have strengthened your lock with foil or blinds, a canopy, or bubble film, but this is only the technical part of the matter.
+Feel free to add a few home plants to add a fresh breeze in a figurative sense.
+The tropical style will be the perfect atmosphere for such an interior low cost solution.
+A stylish mini-botanical garden, as always, will have a cooling effect on small air space.

-Now you are well aware of possible options of what to put on windows to keep heat out you have at hand.
-There is not much to do – just to turn everything you want into reality!
+Now you know the possible options for putting on the windows to prevent heat that you have at hang drapes.
+There is nothing special to do – just realize anything, in reality!